“Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up;”

 Love does not try to gain ascendancy at someone else’s expense.

-As a child did you play the game “King of the Mountain,” where the goal is to pull everyone down so that you can reach the top?
-There are Christians who try to gain the ascendancy among fellow Christians.
+As a child, did you play the game “King of the Mountain,” where the goal is to pull everyone down so that you can reach the top?
+There are Christians who try to gain ascendancy among fellow Christians.
 They are out to impress.
-They exploit weakness in others to show themselves strong.
-People who puff themselves up claim more for themselves than their due.
+They exploit the weakness in others to show themselves strong.
+People who puff themselves up to claim more for themselves than their due.
 They are so taken with their own importance that they lie to themselves about what they truly are.
-It is a miserable party where everyone is trying to gain the attention.
+It is a miserable party where everyone is trying to gain attention.